Operation Unokat: Opposing forces

 At the time of Operation Unokat, ONUC had two operational brigades.
-These included two Swedish battalions, two Indian battalions, two Ethiopian battalions, one Irish battalion, as well as Swedish, Irish and Malayan armored cars; 2,500 soldiers were in Élisabethville at the beginning of the operation, with several thousand additional personnel elsewhere in Katanga.
-ONUC had also been able to establish an air force in October consisting of five Swedish Saab 29 Tunnan (J-29) jets, four Ethiopian F-86 Sabre jets, and four Indian B(I)58 Canberra light bombers.
-It also had been reinforced with new artillery.
-At the request of Thant, the United States Air Force placed several Douglas C-124 Globemaster II transports at ONUC's disposal to bring supplies and troops into Katanga.
+These included two Swedish battalions, two Indian battalions, two Ethiopian battalions, one Irish battalion, as well as Swedish, Irish and Malayan armoured cars; 2,500 soldiers were in Élisabethville at the beginning of the operation, with several thousand additional personnel elsewhere in Katanga.
+ONUC was able to establish an air force in October consisting of five Swedish Saab 29 Tunnan (J-29) jets, four Ethiopian F-86 Sabre jets, and four Indian B(I)58 Canberra light bombers.
+ONUC had also been reinforced with new artillery.
+At Thant's request, the United States Air Force placed several Douglas C-124 Globemaster II transports at ONUC's disposal to bring supplies and troops into Katanga.

 They were opposed by six battalions of Katangese Gendarmerie, backed by units of military police, commandos, presidential guard, paramilitaries, and militias.
 Of 10,000–11,000 total gendarmes, 2,500 were stationed in Élisabethville.
 Foreign mercenaries, especially from Belgium, supported and assisted the Gendamerie from its inception despite the UN's attempts in Operation Rum Punch, Operation Morthor and in Security Council Resolution 169 to expel them from the Congo.
 The Katangese Air Force was headquartered in Kolwezi, where gendarmes controlled the local airstrip.
 Though it had lost a large number of its aircraft during the earlier Operation Rum Punch, the Katangese were in possession of one operational Fouga CM.170 Magister.
 Throughout October and November the Gendarmerie had been reinforced with additional mercenaries, munitions, and aircraft.
 During the operation the Federation of Rhodesia and Nyasaland provided Katanga with support.